AlexMastroianni/No-SQL/README.md

 ## Installation

-To run this project, install it locally using npm:
+To run this app, install it locally

 ```
 npm install